Right-wing extremists and racists aren’t the only ones being censored. It can happen to ANY of us.

 This incident is laced with many ironies, not the least of which is that I’ve spent much of my life feeling invisible and not having a voice.
 Growing up black and gay in the 70s and 80s was an alienating and often heartbreaking experience.
 Thankfully, as America has been forced to reckon with its insidious legacy of racism, sexism, and homophobia, the landscape has changed.
 Barriers have crumbled and hearts and minds have opened.
 I now enjoy a thriving legal career in the entertainment industry.
 I have a white partner and a biracial son.
 We happily live our alternative lifestyle in a red state that is overwhelmingly white and Christian.
 The past two decades have empowered me and helped me find my voice.

 But now I fear that I’m in danger of losing my voice again.
-I worry that I and millions of other women are becoming invisible — not at the hands of right-wing extremists, but by people who promote tolerance, inclusion, and equity.
+I worry that I and millions of other women are becoming invisible — not at the hands of right-wing extremists, but by people who claim to promote tolerance, inclusion, and equity.

 Medium’s content curators purportedly removed my article because it “disempower[ed]” and excluded others based on “protected characteristics,” i.e. biological men who identify as women.
 Yet they had no qualms about disempowering and excluding me — a member of not one, but three “protected” groups — from their online community.